bluebirz/bluebirz.github.io/_posts/2019-09-28-google-cloud-summit-2019.md

 ## Case study: KBTG

-KBTG or Kasikorn Bank is one of Google’s partners as a speaker in this seminar.
+KBTG or Kasikorn Bank is one of Google's partners as a speaker in this seminar.

 Through all regulations of banking, they and Google consultants were in discussion to plan the migration cautiously.
 This benefits them in terms of flexibility and cost optimization to serve their customers